 |Jean LeLoup & Bob Ponterio

 Your microphone should be suited to your recording equipment and to the sort of recording you are doing.
 Poor quality equipment or a noisy environment will introduce noise into your recording, interfering with the signal that you are trying to capture.
 Basically, signal is what you want, noise is the sound you don't want.
-An omni-directional mic picks up sound from all directions and is good for recording background noise, music from several directions, or several people talking.
+An omni-directional mic picks up sound from all directions and is good for recording background sounds, music from several directions, or several people talking.
 A uni-directional mic is pointed at the sound coming from a single source - one speaker, one instrument, etc. Clip-on mics can do a great job recording individuals in conversations because they are placed so close to the person's mouth, but if you have more than one or two participants, you may need to think about mixing sounds from multiple mics to control different sound levels (some of the recordings might be louder than others).
 Table mics are nice for several people sitting around a table but will pick up the sound of someone touching or bumping into the table, shuffling papers, etc., so subjects need to take care if you use these.
 Boom mics can help avoid noise from objects.
 Microphones that are built into a tape recorder, camcorder or computer tend to pick up machine vibrations from motors (more noise) and are difficult to place close enough to a subject.
 Digital recorders help avoid this problem because they have no moving parts.
-A too long microphone cable may act as an antenna that could pick up static from fluorescent lighting or even a local AM radio station.
+A too long microphone cable may act as an antenna that could pick up static from fluorescent lighting or even the signal from a local AM radio station.

 If a microphone's specifications include "signal to noise ratio", a high signal to noise ratio will sound best.
 Another way to improve your microphone's sound is to use a pre-amp (see below).